ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

   - Secure communications required as per the transport profile of ACE used.

   - Explicitly mentioned the rationale for computing a proof-of-possession (PoP) evidence.

+  - Reasons for and flexibility of group rekeying.

 * Editorial fixes and improvements.